"I can jump when I have to. Especially when I get pissed"

 The Wizards went on to win 89-83.
 Jordan's final line was 29 points, 7 rebounds, 3 assists, 2 steals, 2 blocks and 1 huge reminder that he was still the GOAT.

-The block was so popular, Nike even recreated it for a 2002 Vince Carter Nike commercial called "Dr Funk."
+The block was so popular that Nike even recreated it for a 2002 Vince Carter Nike commercial called "Dr Funk."

-As great as that block was, I still think this UNC block is better because instead of smacking the backboard with his hands, he smacked it with his head.
+As great as that block was, this UNC block is still better because instead of smacking the backboard with his hands, he smacked it with his head.

 So, whatever happened to Ron Mercer?
-Last time I heard his name was in a J. Cole song.
+The last time I heard his name was in a J. Cole song.

 Cause I was broke plus the weed that I would smoke would make it worser